-- Percentage of investments complying with the sustainability characteristics required by the Sustainability CubeTM and included in the portfolio; - Percentage of companies with exposures to any of the activities/sectors prohibited under the Fund's exclusion criteria; - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Percentage of investments in companies belonging to the worst 10% of the universe based on the Sustainability CubeTM; - Percentage of companies with exposures to any of the activities/sectors prohibited under the Fund's exclusion criteria; - Percentage of companies with ascertained violations of the UN Global Compact and the OECD Guidelines for Multinational Enterprises. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
-Not applicable.

-impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.